 Hey!
 My name is Ivan Kraljević and I’m thrilled that you have come to visit my Sports Bite blog.
-I am a sports marketer with plenty of marketing experience but I am just starting my journey in the sports industry.
-I started Sports Bite blog to share my thoughts about various topics in the fields of sports business, sports marketing and sports finance.
+I am a sports marketer with a background in FMCG marketing.
+Sports Bite blog contains my thoughts on various topics in sports business, sports marketing and sports finance.

-I was born in Croatia but when I was four years old my family moved to Sydney, Australia, so this is where I grew up.
+I was born in Croatia but my family moved to Sydney, Australia, when I was four.
 Many of my earliest memories involve sports and I can say that sports have always been my biggest passion.
 Having grown up as part of the Croatian community in Sydney, my father regularly took my brother and I to watch Sydney Croatia (now Sydney United) play at Edensor Park.
 Our love of football in particular stemmed from this time, and we both played for our local clubs from the age of five.